FarhanSadaf/Tic-tac-toe-Minimax-6x6/README.md

-# 6x6 Tic-Tac-Toe AI using Minimax algorithm
+# 6x6 Tic-Tac-Toe AI using Minimax Algorithm and Alpha-Beta Pruning

 ### Rules
 1. Human is 'O' and AI is 'X', played on 6x6 board.